w3c/wot-binding-templates/registry-requirements.md

   - Cris: Testing the binding without being f2f should be possible.
   - Jan: Should there be interop testing?
 How many Thing implementations from submitter?
 How many Consumer implementations from submitter?
 What kind of implementation from non-submitter?
   - Ege: Going to the final, requires implementation experience (test suite, virtual or physical plugfest, etc.)
+- Requirement for going to "Current"
+  - Jan: Enough Implementation
 - A binding that uses a protocol MUST map at least one WoT operation (`op` keyword value such as `readproperty`) to a protocol message and vice versa
   - Reasons Behind the Requirement:
     - Lacking this requirement, the protocol is not bound to WoT and cannot be useful.